njg7716/csec769/notes.md

 - Carrier Sense Multiple Access (CSMA) with Collision Avoidance
 - Collision avoidance methods
 	- Physical carrier sense
-		- Checks if RSS (Recieved Signal Strength) is above a threshold
+		- Checks if RSS (Received Signal Strength) is above a threshold
 	- Virtual carrier sense
 		- Wait for the duration another Tx "announced" it will be active
 	- RTS (Request To Send) / CTS (Clear To Send) mode